VoronManiac/Maniac-Chamber-Lighting/README.md

 The width of the 5mm section of the test print is primarily influenced by the slicer's filament extrusion multiplier.
 To dial it in, do two test prints with different extrusion multipliers and linearly interpolate between the two to determine the correct setting.

-The 100mm length is primarliy influenced by the filament shrinkage factor.
+The 100mm length is primarily influenced by the filament shrinkage factor.
 Again, do two prints and linearly interpolate.

 There is some interaction between the two settings so it may require some iteration.